erivera3/erivera3/README.md

 Boarding Director with 12+ years managing high-accountability environments, transitioning into IT support and system administration with a focus on infrastructure, access control, and system operations.

-Experience building and managing lab environments across Active Directory, Azure, ticketing systems, and network security, emphasizing troubleshooting, system behavior, escalation workflows, and real-world operational scenarios.
+Experience building and managing lab environments across Active Directory, Azure, virtualization, network infrastructure, and security, emphasizing troubleshooting, system behavior, escalation workflows, and real-world operational scenarios.

 ---